mariotoffia/FluentDocker/README.md

         }
 ```

 Sometime is it useful to copy files in the ```IContainerService.Dispose()``` (just before container has stopped).
-Therefore a fluent API exitst to ensure that it will just do that.
+Therefore a fluent API exists to ensure that it will just do that.
 ```cs
 using (new Builder().UseContainer()
           .UseImage("kiasaki/alpine-postgres")